-Zagreb's Upper Town is a network of little streets that stretch between two hills: Kaptol and Gradec.
-It is a delightful place to explore and hosts some of Zagreb's most interesting restaurants, bars and cafes.
-There's limited private accommodation and no hotels in Zagreb's Upper Town though. (see a map)
+Zagreb's Upper Town (Gornji Grad) is a network of little streets that stretch between two hills: Kaptol and Gradec.
+First settled in the 11th century, it is the oldest part of Zagreb with 17th and 18th-century buildings lining narrow, winding streets.
+In contrast to the wide boulevards and parks of Zagreb's Lower Town (Donji Grad), the atmosphere here is intimate and old-fashioned.
+The Upper Town is a delightful place to explore and hosts some of Zagreb's most interesting museums, restaurants, bars and cafes.

 On the quirky side is the Museum of Broken Relationships, an innovative concept that displays mementos of failed relationships and the stories that surround them.